Admiralgården: Sundorph and the new building

+Mette Christine Sundorph's property in Admiralgade was listed in the new cadastre of 1806 as No. 162.
+It was still owned by Sundorph at that time.

+1840-1900

+The property was initially listed as Admiralgade 3 when gouse numbering by street was introduced in 1859 as a supplement to the old cadastral numbers by quarter.
+In 1894, when the buildings in Admiralgade were numbered in the opposite direction, it was listed as Admiralgade 17.

+20th century

 The building was listed on the Danish registry of protected buildings and places by the Danish Heritage Agency on 5 March 1945.
 It was renovated under supervision of the architect Kay Kørbing (born 1915) in 1969-1970.
 It was acquired by Bent Fabricius-Bjerre in 1997 and then subject to another refurbishment.

 Architecture

 The four-storey warehouse has a central row of large openings with wooden shutters tipped by a tall dormer with the remains of a hoist.
 To the rear is a three-storey, one-bay side wing and a three-storey, three-bay warehouse which both date from some time between 1797 and 1806.

 Today

-The building is owned by Bent Fabricius-Bjerre and his two sons through the real estate company Metorion.
+The building is owned by Fabricius-Bjerre's two sons through the real estate company Metorion.
 It contains a mixture of offices and apartments.